Easiest Bee Smoker Fuel to Use

 I approach anything with scent very cautiously.
 Honey bees are so sensitive to smells that I feel it is best to proceed carefully when using additives.

-Fuels to Avoid in Your Bee Smoker
+Fuels to Avoid

 Not every combustible material is suitable for burning in your bee smoker.
-Do not use any petroleum products such as kerosene, gasoline, lighter fluid etc.
+Do not use any petroleum products such as kerosene, gasoline, lighter fluid etc. No, not even to get it started.

 The smoke produced will be hot and black which is irritating to the bees in the colony and the beekeeper using the smoker.

-That’s okay but today much of the burlap for sale has been treated with chemicals or dye.
+Avoid denim blue jean material that is loaded with chemical and dyes.
+Much of the burlap for sale today has been treated with chemicals or dye.
 If you use burlap as smoker fuel -get untreated burlap.